Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Simulation Results

-In the simulation, we use the previously suggested estimator to generate predictions $\hat{f}_j(x_j)$ for the function $f_j(x_j)$ and construct simultaneous confidence bands that are defined by $\hat{l}_j(x_j)$ and $\hat{u}_j(x_j)$, accordingly.
-The functions $f_j(x_j)$ in the additive model are approximated using cubic B-splines.
-Variable selection is performed using post-lasso with theory-based choice of the penalty level as implemented in the R package \texttt{hdm} \citep{hdm}.
-Further details related to the implementation and parametrization in the simulation study can be found in Appendix \ref{compdetails}.

-Table \ref{simresults} presents the empirical coverage achieved by the estimated simultaneous $95\%$-confidence bands in $R = 500$ repetitions as constructed over an interval of $x_j$ $I = [-2,2]$.
-A confidence band is considered to cover the function $f_j(x_j)$ if it contains the true function entirely, i.e., if for all values of $x_j \in I$ it holds that $\hat{l}_j(x_j)\le f_j(x_j) \le \hat{u}_j(x_j)$.
-The results serve as empirical evidence on the validity of the method.
-In most cases, the empirical coverage approaches $95\%$ or is above the nominal level.
-This observation can be made even for the setting with more regressors than observations.
+In the simulation, we use the estimator and the multiplier bootstrap procedure we proposed in Section \ref{Estimation} to generate predictions $\hat{f}_j(x_j)$ for the function $f_j(x_j)$ and construct simultaneous confidence bands that are defined in terms of $\hat{l}_j(x_j)$ and $\hat{u}_j(x_j)$.
+We approximate the functions $f_j(x_j)$ in the additive model by cubic B-splines.
+Estimation is performed using post-lasso with a theory-based choice of the penalty level as implemented in the R package \texttt{hdm} \citep{hdm}.
+Further details related to the implementation in the simulation study can be found in Appendix \ref{compdetails}.\\ Table \ref{basicsettings} presents the empirical coverage achieved by the estimated simultaneous $95\%$-confidence bands in the homoskedastic and heteroskedastic scenario.
+The results are obtained in $R = 500$ repetitions and the confidence bands are constructed over an interval of values of $x_j$, $I = [-2,2]$.
+A confidence band is considered to cover the function $f_j(x_j)$ if it entirely contains the true function, or, stated more formally, if for all values of $x_j \in I$ it holds that $\hat{l}_j(x_j)\le f_j(x_j) \le \hat{u}_j(x_j)$.\\

-The first two plots in Figure \ref{avgbands} illustrate the averaged confidence bands as constructed for four different intervals of $x_j$, i.e., $I = [-x_0,x_0]$ with $x_0 = 0.5, 1.0, 1.5, 2$.
-It can be observed that as the interval $I$ becomes wider, the width of the confidence bands increases, as well.
-The two plots at the bottom of Figure \ref{avgbands} show the empirical coverage as obtained for a sequence of values $x_{0,j}$ with $I=[-x_{0,j}, x_{0,j}]$ with $x_{0,j} = 0.01, 0.02, \ldots, 2$.
-Whereas the coverage remains stable over a wide range of $x_{0,j}$ values, the coverage decreases slightly for larger $x_{0,j}$.
-This behavior arises due to boundary problems that are common in most nonparametric smoothing methods and explain the relatively low coverage achieved for $f_4$.